 The soil should be rich in nutrients and neutral in ph.
 Add amendments to the soil such as manures and compost in generous portions.
 Thoroughly mix the amendments into the existing soil.
 You can not put too much manure and compost into the area where the pumpkin will eventually grow.
 At the same time, you probably can not make the soil as rich nor add amendments as deeply as at the planting site for the seedling.
 It is simply too much work.
 Just remember to make sure whatever you add is completely decomposed.

 One giant pumpkin plant can cover several hundred square feet of space by the end of the growing season.
 Does this mean that you can not grow a monster in your suburban backyard?
 Do you have to dig up the lawn all the way to your deck?
 Unless your backyard is very small, you are in luck.
 You will need to sacrifice some lawn space during the last half of the summer.
 But most of the grass under the plants will survive the invasion of your leaves and vine.

-For the suburban grower with limited space, plant your pumpkin at the edge of your garden and let the vines grow out along the yard.
-Cut the lawn near the vines, but do not risk going too close.
-As the vine begins to spread across the lawn, place compost in a line along the vines path.
+Suburban grower with limited space – plant pumpkins at the edge of your garden.
+Let let the vines grow out along the yard.
+Cut the lawn near the vines carefully.
+As the vine spreads across the lawn, place compost in a line along the vines path.
 Three to four inches will suffice.
 Train the vine along this path.
 In a short time the vine will grow secondary roots.
-The grass will continue to grow, but it will not affect the health of the plant to a great degree and you have not caused serious or permanent damage to the lawn.
+Grass will continue to grow, but will not affect the health of the plant to a great degree.
+More importantly, you have not caused serious or permanent damage to the lawn.
 At the end of the season, pull the vines up, and cut the lawn.
-Add a little overseeding of new grass, and next spring the lawn will look as good as new.
-Using this approach, you will not be promoting root growth along the secondary vines, but this is a small concession.
+Over-seed with new grass seed.
+Next spring the lawn will look as good as new.
+This technique does not promote root growth along the secondary vines, but this is a small concession.